 Someone told me about Turkish gunmaker, Sarsilmaz.
-Yeah, everyone knows that Turkey makes great stand-ins until you can buy a “real gun”, but this brand was different.
-Turkey’s largest small arms manufacturer, Sarsilmaz is the nation’s only private operation licensed to equip NATO’s sixth largest military.
-I started looking for their pistols around town, imported by EAA under the “SAR ARMS” label, and was surprised to find beautiful machining, attention to detail, and apparent quality.
+Yeah, everyone knows that Turkey makes great stand-ins until you can buy a “real gun,” but this brand was different.
+Turkey’s largest small arms manufacturer, Sarsilmaz is the nation’s only private operation licensed to equip the Turkish military, NATO’s sixth largest.
+I started looking for their pistols around town, imported by European American Armory (EAA) under the “SAR ARMS” label, and was surprised to find beautiful machining, attention to detail, and apparent quality.

-Since the K2 is clearly a duty-gun, Tam broke out a SIG SAUER 1911 Scorpion and CZ 97B.
+Since the SAR K2 is clearly a high-capacity duty-gun, Tam broke out a SIG Sauer 1911 Scorpion and CZ 97B.
 The Turk didn’t have to beat a Wilson, but could it compete with guns two- to three-times its price?
 It didn’t have to be light or small, but could Leviathan be as user-friendly as these all-steel classics?

-The K2 45 is clearly a big boy for large mitts.
+The Sarsilmaz K2 is clearly a full-size big boy for large mitts.
 The 1911 has a magic ability to fit all hands.
 Too small?
 Fatten the grips.
 Too long?
 Get a shorter trigger.
 Point high?
 Swap the mainspring housing.
 Most pistols have adjustable backstraps these days, and even the mongo CZ offers a choice between wood, rubber, and aluminum.
-Not so with the Sarsilmaz: she’s big to begin with and what you see is what you get.
+Not so with the Sarsilmaz: She’s big to begin with and what you see is what you get.

 No aftermarket options.